hashicorp/terraform/website/docs/commands/show.html.markdown

 ## Usage

-Usage: `terraform show [options] [path]`
+Usage: `terraform show [options] [file]`

 You may use `show` with a path to either a Terraform state file or plan file.
-If no path is specified, the current state will be shown.
+If you don't specify a file path, Terraform will show the latest state snapshot.

-The command-line flags are all optional.
-The list of available flags are:
+This command accepts the following options:

 * `-no-color` - Disables output with coloring